bassmanitram/actions-for-nautilus/configurator/help.md

 be confusing, but the algorithm is fairly straightforward: All selected files must match one of the "positive" rules, if any, and none of the "negative rules".

-Note that negative rules take precedence over "positive" rules - so (at present) specifying
+Note that the effect of this _may_ be somewhat counter-intuitive:

 ```
 !application/*